TochkoSonya/FrameworkSelenium/README.md

 Simple framework for automating site testing.
-The project is developed using java, selenium webdriver and page object pattern
+The project was developed using java, selenium webdriver and page object pattern